🧠 The problem: why LLMs forget everything

 - Inexpensive (no external service)

-When memory becomes voluminous (hundreds of pages, thousands of notes), reading all files is no longer viable.
-That's where RAG comes in.
+When memory becomes large (hundreds of pages, thousands of notes), reading all the files is no longer viable.
+This is where RAG comes in.

 The principle